 Catalyzing USA Teams to Serve Belize-Offering a Web Site for Teams to Share and Collaborate – Trips, Future Trips, Blogs and More…

 Belize, formerly British Honduras, is a country with 380,000 residents in Central America.
 A two hour plane ride from the U.S. border, this land is rich in beauty and attractive to tourists the world over.
 The people of Belize are proud of their rich history and culture and are extremely pleasant partners.
 Belizeans desire and welcome the support and partnership of others who can help them build better systems through their own government, churches, and civic organizations.
 Some of the most dire partnership needs currently being requested include medical specialists not affordable in a country of such small population base and per capita income.
 The ultimate goal of all these partnerships is to help Belizeans to grow to the place of self sufficiency.
 The government of Belize has requested that this partnership would continue.
 See upcoming trips tab above.

 Started by volunteers in 2004, teams have grown from 36 per year to over 200 participants serving for one week each in 2019.

 The northern end of Belize is specifically an area under-serviced by other such partnerships or visiting teams.
 It is a land of sugar cane fields, cattle flatlands and papaya groves.

 Commitment & Strategy

-Partner teams are encouraged to make a long term commitment to stay with and visit their villages and medical facilities on at least an annual basis.
-Idealy, they would partner to help and equip them where possible for their year round programs.
+Partner teams are encouraged to make a long term commitment to annual visits for their villages and medical facilities.
+Ideally, they would partner to help and equip their Belize partners, helping them where possible for own year round programs.
 The current strategy is for short trips to bring training as well as medical and material aide, housing, and children’s ministry to 50 northern Belize villages on an annual basis.
-Currently 12 villages are being serviced.
+Currently 16-20 villages are being serviced annually.